All Episodes

 It launches me into a discussion about what a ghost is.

-I mean, we all imagine we have a soul, and that when we die, it moves somewhere else, hopefully in an up direction.
+I mean, we all imagine we have a soul and that when we die, it moves somewhere else, hopefully in an up direction.

-But I hear stories like this, and it sounds like A place of the damned, you know, having to relive some horrible, horrible end again and again and again.
+But I hear stories like this, and it sounds like a place of the damned, you know, having to relive some horrible, horrible end again and again and again.

 We have a local psychic named Caroline Hart.

-She's a wonderful woman and she's worked with several of the families of passengers who were aboard the bus that morning and she says a quote from her is that Caroline Hart says, in regards to the visuals that the fishermen are getting about the busload of people looking straight ahead, it may be the collective consciousness of those spirits that are still trapped in the energy field of the bus.
+And she says, a quote from her is that Caroline Hart says, in regards to the visuals that the fishermen are getting about the bus, load of people looking straight ahead, it may be the collective consciousness of those spirits that are still trapped in the energy field of the bus.

 It creates a visual scene based upon the awareness of impending disaster, which is held on to by the spirits of those that went into the water.

-About whether these, whether the immortal souls of these poor people are really trapped doing this again and again or whether it's some kind of weird echo left from a tragedy.
+But it doesn't answer the question about whether the immortal souls of these poor people are really trapped Doing this again and again, or whether it's some kind of weird echo left from a tragedy.

-It's a question I've been trying to answer about ghosts and poltergeists and those sorts of apparitions which seem damned to go through the same thing again and again and again.
+It's a question I've been trying to answer about ghosts and poltergeists and those sorts of apparitions, which seem damned to go through the same thing again and again and again.

-I wish I did know.
+I wish I did know, some sort of echo.

 Do you have a theory?